-- An inspector comes to check your property and give advice on adopting a pet.
+- An inspector will then come and check your property, and offer advice on adopting a pet.

-- As soon as the sterilization is completed the adopter can fetch their new pet at a pre-arranged time.
+- As soon as your new furbaby is well after being sterilised you will be able to fetch your pet at a pre-arranged time.

-- The process takes roughly around a week (7 days).
+- The entire process takes roughly a week to 10 days.

-The Sandton and Eastern Metro SPCA gives the following advice before adopting one of our animals:
+The Sandton and Eastern Metro SPCA also recommends the following before adopting one of our animals:

-- If you have other pets (especially dogs), we welcome you to bring them to the Sandton and Eastern Metro SPCA for a “meet & greet” with your new adopted pet.
+- If you have other pets (especially dogs), we urge you to bring them to the Sandton and Eastern Metro SPCA for a “meet & greet” with your new adopted pet.

 Click here for Sandton and Eastern Metro SPCA’s adoption policy.